Verdun - Meuse Region

 The Battlefields with a Private guide

-We have selected great English-speaking guides to take our travelers to the WWI sites and this is highly recommended.
+We have selected great English-speaking guides to take our travelers to visit Verdun's WWI battlefields today - this is highly recommended.
 On your own, you may not get the global overview and not fully understand what happened here between 1916 and 1918.
 A private guide allows you to fully immerse yourself, the time of the tour, into this exceptional period of time and history.

 Find out about relatives / ancestors